Polur Assembly constituency

 Polur is a state assembly constituency in Tiruvannamalai district of Tamil Nadu, India.
 Its State Assembly Constituency number is 66.
 It comprises portions of the Chetpet, Pernamallur, Kalambur and Polur towns and unions.
-Polur is a part of the Arani constituency for national elections to the Parliament of India.
+Polur is a part of Arani Lok Sabha constituency for national elections to the Parliament of India.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu, in India.